-- You can add sesame seeds, cumin seeds, carrom seeds to provide it with more flavours.
+- You can add sesame seeds, cumin seeds, and carrom seeds to provide them with more flavours.

 - Make sure there are no lumps in the potatoes if you are grating or mashing them.
 Puris will not bind if this is the case.

 - Adding a bit of suji will make it crispy.

 - If you want, you can give it any other shape.
 It will not affect the recipe.